WebPlatformTest/Data/README.md

 ###Identifiers

 This file contains the actual information that links variants and versions to test results.
 This file does not have to contain an entry for every single item in the `variants.json` and `versions.json` file.
 However, if you add a new variant or version, also add the a unique id for a test result in the `identifiers.json` file.

 ````
 [
     {
-        "variant": "safari",
+        "id": "safari",
         "version": "9.0",
         "uniqueid": "6293a82fceda7a2c"
     },
     {
-        "variant": "safari",
+        "id": "safari",
         "version": "9.1",
         "source": "browserstack",
         "identifier": "safari-9.1|OS X-El Capitan"